 Master of Social Work

-The University of Georgia School of Social Work is now accepting applications for its inaugural cohort of students in the Master of Social Work degree online.
+The University of Georgia School of Social Work is now accepting applications for its newly launched Master of Social Work degree online.

 The Master of Social Work program prepares you to be a leader in the field of social work and meets all educational requirements leading to licensing as a social worker in Georgia and the nation.
 This program is designed to provide flexibility to persons in Georgia interested in pursuing a career in social work.